Ford vs Ferrari at the 1966 Le MansLast Updated October 9, 2023 | Meghan Drummond

 Ford at Le Mans

-Ford competed at Le Mans for several more years, and returned to Le Mans in more recent years as well, but that first victory is the one that people remember, both because it became one of the most memorable finishes in the history of the race, but also because it was the start of a four year long winning streak.
+Ford competed at Le Mans for several more years after the win in 1966.
+After leaving the world of endurance racing for years, Ford is returning in 2024 with the Mustang GT3 project and the road car based on it called the Mustang GTD.
+But, that first victory is the one that people remember.
+This is because it became one of the most memorable finishes in the history of the race, but also because it was the start of a four-year long winning streak.